What are they?

 Dental inlays and onlays can vary in shape, size and material.
 They can be made out of porcelain, composite or gold to specifically repair the damaged part of a tooth.

-Similarly to crowns and bridges they are custom made to fit a cavity in your tooth or to sit on top of it to restore the shape and structure of your tooth.
-Porcelain and composite inlays and onlays are matched to the same colour as your natural tooth.
+Similarly to crowns and bridges they are custom made by our skilled dental technicians to fit a cavity in your tooth or to sit on top of it to restore the shape and structure of your tooth.
+Porcelain and composite dental inlays and onlays are matched to the same colour as your natural tooth.

 How are they put in place?